 Replacing It With A Fruit!

 Fun Fact: Did you know that the Avocado isn’t a vegetable at all, but a fruit?
 Not only is it far healthier than vegetable oil, but it also makes your brownies rich and dense.
-On top of that, it adds Vitamin K, which is heart healthy and shown to reduce the risk of diabetes!
-Use one large avocado and toss it into a blender with the water and eggs and 1/2 a cup of yogurt (for added moisture), and blend them altogether before adding them to your mix.
+On top of that, it adds Vitamin K, which is heart-healthy and shown to reduce the risk of diabetes!
+Use one large avocado and toss it into a blender with the water and eggs and 1/2 a cup of yogurt (for added moisture), and blend them all together before adding them to your mix.

 For another fun dessert idea – try these indoor s’mores!